rebing/graphql-laravel/Readme.md

 ### Creating a query

 First you need to create a type.
+The Eloquent Model is only required, if specifying relations

 ```php